Skip to content

 Many of the poems make for inspiring and enjoyable reading today.
 They also provide a unique and important window on the worldview and values of these francophone civil rights activists: in general, the tone of the poetry shows the writers to be more idealistic and egalitarian than this elite class sometimes gets credit for.

-4. You spent ten years translating these poems and unearthing new information about their lives and about the newspapers.
+You spent 10 years translating these poems and unearthing new information about their lives and about the newspapers.
 What were your biggest surprises?

 This journey has been filled with discoveries, some whose full significance I am still processing, to be honest.
 As readers will discover in the introduction, the Creole composer, actor, and political activist Victor Eugène Macarty committed a literary hoax by publishing under the pseudonym “Antony” five poems recopied from French literary magazines.
 A tip from scholar Bill Horne about one poem put me on the trail, and eventually I discovered that the other four “Antony” poems were also hoaxes.